cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Platform teams must seek support of enterprise leadership and show impact on value streams

-Perhaps most important is to recognize that the success of a platform is directly dependent on the success of its users and products; and as such it's vital that platform teams partner with app teams and other users to prioritize, plan, implement and iterate on the platform's capabilities and user experiences.
+Perhaps most important is to treat the platform as a customer-facing product and recognize that its success is directly dependent on the success of its users and products; and as such it's vital that platform teams partner with app teams and other users to prioritize, plan, implement and iterate on the platform's capabilities and user experiences.
 Platform teams that release features and experiences without feedback or that rely on top-down mandates to achieve adoption are almost certain to find resistance and resentment from their users and miss a lot of the promised value.
 To counter this, platform teams should include product managers from the start to share roadmaps, gather feedback and generally understand and represent the needs of platform users.

-Another challenge when adopting platforms is choosing the right capabilities and experiences to enable first.
-Services that are frequently required and undifferentiated, like pipelines, databases and observability, may be a good place to start.
+When adopting platforms, choosing the right capabilities and experiences to enable first, can be crucial.
+Capabilities that are frequently required and undifferentiated, like pipelines, databases and observability, may be a good place to start.
 Platform teams may also choose to focus first on a limited number of engaged and skillful app teams.
 Detailed feedback from such teams improves the first platform experiences; and people from those teams help champion and evangelize the platform to later adopters.

 Finally, it's vital in large enterprises to quickly gain leadership support for platform teams.
 Many enterprise leaders perceive IT infrastructure as an expense